 Denton County Expungement / Expunction Attorneys

-If having a criminal record is adversely affecting your life, it is imperative that you speak with our Denton County criminal defense lawyers at the Law Offices of Tim Powers about criminal record expungement.
-Our firm can discuss your criminal record with you and explain the options available to you.
+If having a criminal record is adversely affecting your life, it is imperative that you speak with our Denton & Collin County expungement lawyers at the Law Offices of Tim Powers about criminal record expungement.
+Our defense attorneys can discuss your criminal record with you and explain the options available to you.
 We are well versed in expunction matters, and we have the skill, experience, and knowledge necessary to help you move on with your life in a positive manner.

 An expungement means that all records related to a particular arrest are deleted or destroyed.
-If your criminal record is expunged and you are later arrested, no law enforcement agency or government entity should be able to find any records relating to the old arrest which resulted in a dismissal or acquittal.
+If your criminal record is expunged in Denton or Collin County and you are later arrested, no law enforcement agency or government entity should be able to find any records relating to the old arrest which resulted in a dismissal or acquittal.

 Ask yourself these questions to see if you can get an expungement: